 Established in 2014, the Center for Understanding and Control of Acid Gas-Induced Evolution of Materials for Energy (UNCAGE-ME) was one of 10 new Energy Frontier Research Centers (EFRCs) financed with a four-year $11.2 million grant from the U.S. Department of Energy (DOE).
 In 2018, the U.S. DOE renewed funding for UNCAGE-ME with an additional $12 million through 2022 and is one of 42 EFRCs funded this year to accelerate scientific breakthroughs.
 The focus of the EFRC is to advance understanding of how acid gases interact with energy-related materials.

-Krista Walton, professor in the School of Chemical & Biomolecular Engineering at Georgia Tech, is director for the center.
-Five other ChBE professors — Christopher Jones, Michael Filler, Ryan Lively, Sankar Nair and David Sholl — Thomas Orlando, a professor in the Georgia Tech School of Chemistry and Biochemistry, and Phil First, a professor in the School of Physics, serve as principal investigators.
+Krista Walton, professor in the School of Chemical & Biomolecular Engineering at Georgia Tech, is director for the Center.
+Five other GT ChBE professors — Christopher Jones, Ryan Lively, Sankar Nair, Rampi Ramprasad, and David Sholl — serve as principal investigators.
 The center involves work at seven partner institutions: Oak Ridge National Laboratory (Oak Ridge, Tenn.; the Department of Energy’s largest multiprogram science and energy laboratory), Sandia National Laboratories, the University of Alabama, the University of Wisconsin, Lehigh University (Bethlehem, Pa.), Pennsylvania State University, and Washington University in St. Louis.

 UNCAGE-ME seeks to provide a fundamental understanding of acid gas interactions with solid materials through integrated studies of the interaction of key acid gases (CO2, NO2, NO, SO2, H2S) with a broad range of materials.
 We combine the application of in situ molecular spectroscopic studies of both the surface functionalities and bulk structures of materials relevant to catalysis and separations under relevant environmental conditions with complimentary multiscale computational and theoretical modeling of acid gas interactions with solid matter.
 Insights gained by the multi-investigator, multidisciplinary teams will allow us to achieve the following long-term, 4-Year Goals set forth for the Center: